Neamar/KISS/docs/_posts/2018-03-18-search-providers.md

 Navigate to `⋮, KISS Settings, Providers Selection`.
 Select `Add search provider`.
 This will open a new dialog, you'll need to enter:

 * a **name** for your provider.
 This can be anything you want, but make sure you remember what it is!
 * a **URL** for your provider.
-This has to be a valid URL, use `{q}` as a placeholder for the actual query.
+This has to be a valid URL, use `%s` as a placeholder for the actual query.

 > For instance, if you want to add Wikipedia as a search provider, you'll first need to find the search URL.
 When going to Wikipedia, use the search box, enter `kiss launcher`.
-You'll be redirected to `https://en.wikipedia.org/w/index.php?search=kiss+launcher`, so the URL you need to use is `https://en.wikipedia.org/w/index.php?search={q}`
+You'll be redirected to `https://en.wikipedia.org/w/index.php?search=kiss+launcher`, so the URL you need to use is `https://en.wikipedia.org/w/index.php?search=%s`

 Enter both values in the dialog: